 A couple of months later, and Shea Seger had vanished from the pop landscape almost as quickly as she had appeared.

 But Seger never stopped writing music.
 In a couple of weeks, the married, still stunning, mother of 5-year-old Luna Rose will release an eponymous album recently recorded and produced in Austin.
 Unlike May Street, the new CD is semi-bluesy, semi-folky, and raw: Seger, who has become proficient on guitar, performed each track in its entirety until the take was just right.
 No editing.
 No splicing together of different moments of different performances.
 Just straight to tape.
-Contributors include bassist Pino Palladino, with whom Seger had worked previously and who now plays for The Who, and Andrew Wallace, Seger’s husband, who has played Hammond organ in the touring band of Pink Floyd’s Roger Waters.
+Contributors include bassist Pino Palladino, with whom Seger had worked previously and who now plays for The Who, and Andrew Wallace, Seger’s boyfriend, who has played Hammond organ in the touring band of Pink Floyd’s Roger Waters.
 Drummer J.J.
 Johnson, who has played with popular stateside singer-songwriters John Mayer and Doyle Bramhall, among others, also performs on a track.